 Popular understanding often associates abolitionism (the campaign to end slavery) with the churches.
 In fact, mid-19th century preachers and their churches were almost evenly divided between attackers and defenders of slavery.
 (Defenders could note that Jesus condoned slavery in the New Testament.)
 Prior to about 1840, the ministers and other religious activists who embraced abolitionism tended to be radicals within liberal de- nominations, notably the Unitarians and Quakers.

-[Pictured at right, a graphic widely used as a logo of the abolition momement.]
+[Pictured above right, a graphic widely used as a logo of the abolition momement.]

 The earliest critics of slavery were anything but religious; most were 18th century rationalists in the Enlightenment tradition who had come to view slavery as contrary to the recently-articulated “rights of man.”
 Somewhat later, pioneer Quaker abolitionists branded slavery “un-Christian.”
 Slavery was outlawed in Britain in 1772, and in the U. S. states north of Maryland between 1777 and 1804.
 These reforms were generally the work of political, not religious, activists.